 Changed Block Tracking

-To perform incremental backup, Veeam Backup & Replication needs to know what data blocks have changed since the previous job session.
+- During an incremental backup session, Veeam Backup for RHV reads only those data blocks that have changed since the previous backup session.